Most Terms of Service changes don’t come with a loud announcement.

 How often do Terms of Service change?

 It varies.
-Fast-moving platforms can update policies monthly (or more).
+Fast-moving platforms—especially those adding AI features—can update policies monthly or more, and major data-use changes have rolled out with only a few weeks’ notice (as with LinkedIn’s November 2025 update).
 For most vendors, quarterly or semi-annual updates are common.

 What if the page has a “Last updated” date?